 - Data breach notification obligation– A business or organization must assess data breach incidents that have affected personal data that is in their possession or under their control, notify the Personal Data Protection Commission or PDPC as well as all affected individuals, of the occurrence of said data breaches.

-- Data portability obligation– Upon businesses or organizations receipt of data porting request from a consumer or individual, the porting organization must transmit all applicable data specified in the data porting to the organization receiving said porting request, in accordance with any requirements that may have been prescribed, such a specific requirements related consumer protection, technical aspects, or the overall user experience.
+- Data portability obligation– Upon a businesses or organizations receipt of data porting request from a consumer or individual, the porting organization must transmit all applicable data specified in the data porting to the organization receiving said porting request, in accordance with any requirements that may have been prescribed, such as specific requirements related to consumer protection, technical aspects, or the overall user experience.

 What are the penalties for violating the PDPA?

 In addition to establishing specific requirements or principles that organizations and businesses must adhere to at all times, the PDPA also established the Personal Data Protection Commission or PDPC for the purposes of enforcing the law.
 As such, penalties that can be imposed against businesses or organizations found to be in violation of PDPA on the part of the PDPC include the following:

 - The stoppage of collection, use, or disclosure of personal data that is in violation of the PDPA.

 - The destruction of personal data that is found to be in violation of the PDPA.

 - Require that a business or organization provide access to or correct personal data.